rolazar/level-1-course-content/week-5/day-1.md

-# Week 5: Day 1 – Diving into JavaScript Fundamentals and Variables
+# Week 5: Day 1 – Introduction to Git and Basic Concepts

 ## Format: Morning (2 hours)

-**Purpose:** Transition into JavaScript fundamentals, placing a strong emphasis on understanding variables and primitive data types.
+**Purpose:** Kick off the week by introducing students to the importance of source control systems, focusing on Git, and setting the stage for mastering the necessary skills.

 ---

-## Hour 1: Introduction to JavaScript and Variables
+## Hour 1: The Importance of Source Control & Git

-### Quick Review: Dev Tools Console and Bootstrap's JS (10 minutes):

-- Briefly recap the browser developer tools' console and its use for JavaScript.
-- Touch upon the JavaScript aspects encountered during the Bootstrap week.

-### Introduction to Variables (15 minutes):
+### Why Source Control?
+(15 minutes):

-- Discuss variables as the foundation for storing and managing data in scripts.
+- Discuss the problems that can be solved by source control systems like Git.
-- Explain the significance of different variable keywords: `let`, `const`, and the legacy `var`.
+- Highlight the significance of tracking changes, collaboration, and versioning.

-### Understanding Primitive Data Types (30 minutes):
+### Forking and Cloning Repositories (30 minutes):

-- Introduce the basic data types in JavaScript: numbers, strings, booleans, null, and undefined.
+- Explain the concept of forking in GitHub, showcasing how it allows for personal copies of repositories.
+- Demonstrate the process of cloning a remote repository to one's local machine.
+- Interactive Session: Students fork a sample repository and clone it locally.

+### Differentiating Repositories (15 minutes):

+- Differentiate between local and remote repositories.
-- Discuss type inference in JavaScript and how data types can be changed.
+- Discuss the importance of synchronization and how Git makes this seamless.

 ---

-## Hour 2: Hands-On with Variables and Primitives
+## Hour 2: Hands-on Practice and Familiarization

-### Declaring and Initializing Variables (20 minutes):
+### Setting Up and Navigating Git with VS Code (20 minutes):

-- Live coding session to demonstrate variable declaration, initialization, and type checking.
-- Showcase the dynamic nature of JavaScript with variable reassignment and type conversion.
+- Showcase the integrated source control panel in VS Code.
+- Walk students through basic Git operations within the editor, emphasizing its user-friendly interface.

-### Interactive Session: Exploring Primitives (30 minutes):
+### Interactive Session (30 minutes):

-- Students engage in hands-on practice, experimenting with different primitive data types.
-- Challenges: Create scripts that utilize various primitives, such as performing arithmetic with numbers and manipulating strings.
+- Students practice the steps learned: Forking, cloning, and navigating Git within VS Code.
+- Challenge: Fork a repository, clone it, make a local change, and prepare it for a commit (commit will be discussed the next day).

-### Wrap-Up and Day's Recap (10 minutes):
+### Wrap-Up (10 minutes):

-- Summarize the day's journey into JavaScript variables and primitive data types.
-- Provide a brief preview of Day 2, hinting at the exploration of arrays.
+- Recap the foundational Git concepts covered on Day 1.
+- Preview Day 2's content: Diving deeper into Git commands, committing changes, and syncing repositories.